Gpinchon/RT42/README.md

 # RT42
 Ray Tracer de l'école 42

-# Compilating and running the project
+# Compiling and running the project
 Git clone the repository

 "Make pull" the latest versions of the modules

 "Make" the executable